Explore the World of Piping

 Check

 Check valves are automatic valves that open with forward flow and close with backward flow.
-A common other name for check valve is Non Return Valve (NRV).
+A common other name for Check valve is Non Return Valve (NRV).

 The pressure of the fluid passing through a system opens the valve, while any reversal of flow will close the valve.
-Exact operation will vary depending on the type of check valve mechanism.
-Most common types of check valves are swing, lift (piston and ball), butterfly, stop and tilting-disk.
+Exact operation will vary depending on the type of Check valve mechanism.
+Most common types of Check valves are swing, lift (piston and ball), butterfly, stop and tilting-disk.

 Types of Check valves